 Volume IV teaches basic geometry, reversing the typical coverage of pre-algebra to before rather than after introductory geometry.
 This enables the text to apply algebraic skills in geometry, although they are not required very often in the relatively brief 105 pages of text in this volume.
 A small kit of manipulatives comes with this text to help provide a more concrete learning experience.
 The final chapter of this book addresses the metric system.
 The content of this book reflects geometry instruction that shows up in grades 3 through 7 in other texts.

 Volume VI teaches much of algebra through applications.
-Time/distance/rate problems and solution and mixture problems are used extensively as platforms for learning algebraic applications. in 232 pages, this volume also covers congruent and similar triangles, probability, functions, solving and graphing equations with two variables, and solving and graphing quadratic equations.
+Time/distance/rate problems and solution and mixture problems are used extensively as platforms for learning algebraic applications.
+In 232 pages, this volume also covers congruent and similar triangles, probability, functions, solving and graphing equations with two variables, and solving and graphing quadratic equations.
 Some of this would be equivalent to what is taught in second year algebra, but it does not cover the same material at the same level as in second year algebra courses such as those from Saxon, BJU Press, and Math-U-See.
-I would transition from this book into either an Algebra 2 or Geometry course.
+Students are ready for geometry after completing this course, but they could also transition from this book into an Algebra 2 course.
+There are fewer practice problems per worksheet at this level, so you might want to supplement with additional practice worksheets such as those from Kuta Software or math.com.

 Concepts in this series are not taught in the same order as in most other math courses which makes it tricky to move in or out of the series.
 However, I appreciate the author's logical reorganization of topics in a way that builds understanding.

-The thorough and clear explanations might also make this an appealing option for parents with a poor math background who need to learn right along with their children as well as for students working independently.
-In addition, the fact that the books are self-contained and reusable coupled with the publisher's provision of free printable worksheets and tests makes them a real bargain.
+The thorough and clear explanations might make the Learn Math Fast System an appealing option for parents with a poor math background who need to learn right along with their children as well as for students working independently.
+In addition, the fact that the books are self-contained and reusable coupled with the publisher's provision of free printable worksheets and tests makes them affordable.

 There are free placement tests on the publisher's website, and free phone or email support is available to those who have purchased the series.